rasfmar/Compact/README.md

 Compact at least has an acceptable implementation for operator precedence.
 Adding operators to Compact is fairly easy.

 # How do I use it?
-Please don't use Compact.
-This language is really weird, and I plan on restarting it.
-Regardless, here's a breakdown of what you can do (trust me, it's not much)
+Here's a breakdown of what you can do.
 ```javascript
 carve "What is your name? "
 absorb x